MaJerle/lwesp/docs/api-reference/esp/pbuf.rst

 When application tries to free pbuf chain as on first image, it would normally call :cpp:func:`esp_pbuf_free` function.
 That would:

 * Decrease reference counter by ``1``
-* If reference counter ``== 0``, free packet buffer
+* If reference counter ``== 0``, it removes it from chain list and frees packet buffer memory
+* If reference counter ``!= 0`` after decrease, it stops free procedure
-* Go to next pbuf in current chain and start at first point
+* Go to next pbuf in chain and repeat steps

-As per first example, result of freeing would look similar to image and table below.
+As per first example, result of freeing from *user variable 1* would look similar to image and table below.
+First block (blue) had reference counter set to ``1`` prior freeing operation.
+It was successfully removed as *user variable 1* was the only one pointing to it, while second (green) block had reference counter set to ``2``, preventing free operation.

 .. figure:: ../../static/images/pbuf_block_diagram_after_free.svg
 	:align: center